RooneyAndShadows/lightbulb-dialogs/README.md

 ### 📋 Features

-**Configuration change state handling.**
+- **Configuration change state handling.**
-Different dialog layout types support: Regular, Fullscreen, BottomSheet.
+- Different dialog layout types support: Regular, Fullscreen, BottomSheet.
-Different show/hide animations support.
+- Different show/hide animations support.
-Width/height Constraints support.
+- Width/height Constraints support.
-**Custom dialog** - Gives you the ability to implement your unique dialog if the existing ones does not meet your requirements.
+- **Custom dialog** - Gives you the ability to implement your unique dialog if the existing ones does not meet your requirements.
-**Adapter picker dialog** - Gives you the ability to implement picker dialog using recycler adapter without the need to write the heavy selection logic...
+- **Adapter picker dialog** - Gives you the ability to implement picker dialog using recycler adapter without the need to write the heavy selection logic...
 It's already there :)
-Predefined implementations:
+- Predefined implementations
     - **Alert dialog** - Dialog that shows a title, message and set of buttons to interact with the user.
-**Loading dialog** - Provides a user-friendly way to indicate to the user that the application is working on a task and needs a moment to complete the action.
+    - **Loading dialog** - Provides a user-friendly way to indicate to the user that the application is working on a task and needs a moment to complete the action.
-**Picker dialogs** - Set of dialogs that allow the user to choose between different values.
+    - **Picker dialogs** - Set of dialogs that allow the user to choose between different values.
         - **Chips picker dialog** - Picker dialog showing available options in Material chips.
         - **Color picker dialog** - Gives you the ability to pick colors from predefined set.
         - **Icon picker dialog** - Gives you the ability to pick icons from predefined set.
         - **Date range picker dialog** - Gives you the ability to pick date range.
         - **Date&Time picker dialog** - Gives you the ability to pick date with time.
         - **Time picker dialog** - Gives you the ability to pick time.
         - **Month picker dialog** - Gives you the ability to pick month of year.

 -------